FDH 169. Pick-ups and Returns will go through the metal door on the north side of FDH.

 For a list of the equipment available to you, refer to the equipment policy information provided to your class.
 If your class did not receive a list, you are not eligible to check out equipment.

 All students must supply their own recording media for cameras and recorders.
-This includes miniDV tapes for the DVX-100, SDHC cards for DSLR cameras, and SD cards for audio recorders.
+This includes SDHC cards for DSLR cameras, and SD cards for audio recorders.
+You may also need 9 volt and AA batteries for some equipment.

 Insurance Deductible Agreement